Rashaf: Demographics

 In 2014 Muslims made up 99.49% of registered voters in Rashaf.
 98.20% of the voters were Shiite Muslims.

 The registered population is estimated at 3,200 people.
 During the winter, the number of residents is approximately 300, a number which increases to 1,500 during summer.
 The low number of residents is because Rashaf was under Israeli occupation, which forced most of the residents to immigrate to the southern suburbs of Beirut and Sour, Aaitit, Al Rmadiyeh, Al Sarafand and Al Bazouriyeh.
-Despite the Israeli retreat in year 2000, migrants did not return to their village.
+Despite the Israeli retreat in 2000, migrants did not return to their village.
 However, the village has witnessed some renewed construction activities, with 200 additional houses built.
 There are 250 houses in the village distributed across 12 quarters: El Dayaa - Al Saha, Al Bayyad, Khalet El Maghara, Sahlet El Zaitoun, Al Roués, Al Dabsh Al Sharky, Al Dabsh Al Gharby, Al Assi, Al Maabour, Aain Jdeidah, Al Sowan, and Al Aaqaba.